Workshops and Seminars

 SAI hosts and co-hosts a number of teacher training workshops on the UT campus during the year.
 We design our professional development opportunities to address the TEKS and TAKS objectives for social studies.
 At our training events, teachers gain knowledge from Institute guests and faculty experts, teaching materials and strategies to use them in the classroom, and CPE hours.
 Below is a listing of our current and recent professional development opportunities for K-12 teachers.

-The Emergence of Hinduism and Buddhism in India
+The Emergence of Hinduism and Buddhism in India (Spring 2014)

 AIM: South Asia Workshop (Fall 2013):Bringing India into the Classroom: Strategies and Resources for K-6 Educators